Skip to main content

 MCP Servers

-Connect governed MCP tools with centralized auth, policy controls, and approvals.
+Governed MCP tools with centralized auth, in-chat OAuth, and per-user delegation.

 Skills